at.lattice.variables#

 Bases: list

-Container for Variable objects
+Container for Variable objects.

 VariableList supports all list methods, like appending, insertion or concatenation with the “+” operator.